pozi/PoziDocs/pozi-connect/configuration.md

 ## Advanced

-A number of other OGR commands are available for advanced use within POZI Connect.
+A number of other OGR commands are available for advanced use within Pozi Connect.
 These operate as per the ogr2ogr cli.
 Currently, the following commands are supported.
-For advanced usage, see the [ogr2ogr](http://www.gdal.org/ogr2ogr.html) documentation.
+For advanced usage, see the [ogr2ogr](https://gdal.org/drivers/vector/index.html) documentation.

 ### Dim